Wickiups & Grass Houses

 in Olden Times

-Wickiups were Apache Indian homes.
+Wickiups were Apache homes.

 The Apache bent young trees, creating a U shape.
 They attached the bent trees together to make an upside-down U-shaped home.
 The frame of bent young trees was covered with animal skin.